MrWillCom/awesome/README.md

 *   [erengy/taiga](https://github.com/erengy/taiga) - A lightweight anime tracker for Windows

+*   [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.

 *   [flameshot-org/flameshot](https://github.com/flameshot-org/flameshot) - Powerful yet simple to use screenshot software :desktop\_computer: :camera\_flash:

 *   [aeilot/lsnotes](https://github.com/aeilot/lsnotes) - Add a description to your directories!